-During the Design and Technology rotation, students study the following:
+During the Food Technology rotations, students will study the following:

-- 1) Food from around the World.
+1) Food from around the World.
 They will be introduced to the safe handling, storage and preparation of food and will develop their understanding of nutrition and cost when planning their own meals.

-- 2) Throughout the year, students will learn a variety of cooking skills to make the following dishes:

-- -Fajita

-- -melting moment

-- -spaghetti bolognese

-- -sticky rice cakes

-- -Curry

-- -Vegetables and dips

-- -Pavlova

-- -Pizza

-- -beef burritos

-- -cultural cupcakes

-- -fruit salad

-- -Veggie Burger
+Students will create a range of, mostly savoury, dishes from around the world with a focus on seasoning and taste.